grype/SwiftBeacon/README.md

 ## Using

-Logging with Beacon happens by starting one or more loggers and emitting some values.
+Logging with Beacon is a matter of starting a logger and emitting a value.

 ```swift
 let consoleLogger = ConsoleLogger.starting(name: "Console")
 emit("A message")
 ```

-The above example is equivalent to printing a time-stamped message to the console, à la conventional logging systems.
-However, you are not limited to emitting strings - any value can be emitted:
+The above is equivalent to printing a time-stamped message to the console, à la conventional logging systems.
+You are not, however, limited to emitting strings - any type of value can be emitted:

 ```swift
 do {